 Although this point stacking isn’t clearly spelled out on either the IHG Rewards Club page or the IHG Rewards Club Credit Card application page, it’s a huge points-earning opportunity that shouldn’t be overlooked.
-Bankrate spoke to an IHG Rewards representative to confirm this earnings rate.

-A major drawback to this card are the lackluster rewards on everyday spending, as the rewards rate of 2 points per $1 spent at gas stations, grocery stores and restaurants and 1 point per $1 spent on all other purchases can easily be bested by a different credit card.
+A major drawback to this card is the lackluster reward earnings on everyday spending, as the rewards rate of 2X points at gas stations, grocery stores and restaurants and 1X points on all other purchases can easily be bested by some of our best rewards credit cards.